 There are tons of apps and websites you can use to create digital family yearbooks.
 For most you'll need to create an account, upload your images, and pay as little as $10 for a small book.
 There are also several DIY versions you can make.

-- Fabric book using transfer paper to fuse photos to fabric
+- Create a fabric book using transfer paper to fuse photos to fabric.